-Figure 6: Representative microscopic images of the samples comprising parts of the respective fracture profiles. a) FOF1, with a pre-offset of 0.75 mm; b) FF2, with a pre-offset of 0.2 mm; c) FF3, matched rough fracture; d) FF4, saw-cut rough fracture; e) FOF4, saw-cut smooth fracture.
+Figure 6: Representative microscopic images of the samples comprising parts of the respective fracture. a) FOF1, with a pre-offset of 0.75 mm; b) FF2, with a pre-offset of 0.2 mm; c) FF3, matched rough fracture; d) FF4, saw-cut rough fracture; e) FOF4, saw-cut smooth fracture.
 The distances between the upper and lower fracture walls were measured at equidistant locations.

 Figure 7: Mechanical apertures of the samples derived from image series taken on the top and bottom end faces with the microscope camera (MC).
-Individual symbols (black dots) above the whiskers represent measured data but are statistical outliers.
-In the box plots, the boxes signify the lower and upper quartiles (Q1 and Q3) of the data sets, respectively.
-The upper and lower whiskers indicate the largest and smallest data values for Q3 + 1.5 IQR and Q1 - 1.5 IQR, respectively, where IQR is the interquartile range equal to Q3 - Q1.
 The solid line and the open triangle in the box indicate the median and mean of each dataset, respectively.